Kyle Tucker Player Props: Astros vs. Mariners

 Kyle Tucker At The Plate

-- Tucker has 92 hits and an OBP of .368 to go with a slugging percentage of .478.
-All three of those stats are tops among Houston hitters this season.
+- Tucker leads Houston with 92 hits and an OBP of .365, plus a team-best slugging percentage of .473.

-- He ranks 14th in batting average, 22nd in on base percentage, and 40th in slugging among the qualified hitters in MLB action.
+- He ranks 15th in batting average, 24th in on base percentage, and 45th in slugging among the qualifying hitters in MLB.

-- Tucker will look to extend his 13-game hitting streak.
-He's batting .400 with one homer during his last outings.
+- Tucker has driven home a run in 34 games this season (39.1%), including more than one RBI in 16.1% of his games and producing three or more of his team's runs on four occasions..

-- Tucker has had at least one RBI in 39.5% of his games this year (34 of 86), with more than one RBI 14 times (16.3%).
-He has also accounted for three or more of his team's runs in four contests.
+- He has scored in 34 of 87 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.